0x5900FX/Note-Garden/content/Web Security Academy/SQL-Injection.md

-# SQL Injection

-## Definition

-Web security vulnerability that allows interfering with database queries.
+A web security vulnerability that allows interfering with database queries.

 ## Common Locations